Advice, Information and Advocacy

 Every Pound Counts

 Lambeth Council’s Every Pound Counts campaign helps older people, disabled people and carers to claim welfare benefits and tax credits.
-The Lambeth Resolve team is providing welfare benefits advice to older and disabled people as part of the Every Pound Counts service.
+The Lambeth Resolve team is providing welfare benefits advice to older and disabled people in partnership with the Every Pound Counts service.
 Find out more about how this service can help you get the welfare benefits and tax credits to which you are entitled here

 Carers’ Hub Lambeth Enquiry Line